 There aren’t many site investigation methods as flexible and versatile as sonic drilling.
 No two site investigations are the same, the amount of variability within each and every job means a high degree of adaptability is required.
 Rubber caterpillar tracks are fitted to these drilling rigs.
 This ensures a high degree of manoeuvrability, even in tough conditions.
 The technology utilised within these rigs may be complex, its operation is much simpler and is carried out from an on-board master console.
 Its simplicity of use is not to be confused with lack of training or skill.
 All of Borehole Solutions’ drillers are completely qualified in the relevant sonic drilling qualifications and have the utmost competence and proficiency in their trade.

 Borehole Solutions offers an array of drilling services, from window sampling to pit digging, restricted access drilling to cable percussion.
-However, it is our sonic drilling rigs and services of which we are proudest.
+However, it’s our sonic drilling rigs and services of which we’re most proud.
 Whilst conventional rotary and percussive drilling options all have their perks, there are few drilling options as versatile as sonic drilling.
 So, if you’d like to find out more about Borehole Solutions’ sonic drilling services, then get in touch!
 Call today on 01733 200 501.